Inspector general fired by Trump defends flagging whistleblower complaint

-Inspector General of the Intelligence Community Michael Atkinson said in a statement that it was hard not to think Trump fired him because he “faithfully discharged my legal obligations as an independent and impartial” inspector general.
+The inspector general of the intelligence community, Michael Atkinson, said in a statement that it was hard not to think Trump fired him because he "faithfully discharged my legal obligations as an independent and impartial" inspector general.

 Atkinson, a career prosecutor who was confirmed by the Senate in 2018, urged government employees and contractors to use "authorized channels to bravely speak up."